Sugar is the new villain on the nutrition scene, but do we really need to avoid it?

 It seems everywhere you turn at the moment people are following a low or no sugar eating plan.
 No longer is fat the villain in our food, it’s now sugar!
 So much so, Aussie actor Damon Gameau has even released a documentary about it.
 Called That Sugar Film, Damon developed his own version of Morgan Spurlock’s Super Size Me where he was filmed eating 40 teaspoons of sugar for 60 days.
 The sugar he ate didn’t come from unhealthy foods like lollies, soft drink, ice cream and chocolate though.
 Instead, it had to come from perceived healthy options like yoghurt, breakfast cereals, muesli bars, juices, sports drinks and sauces.

 For Damon, it was relatively easy to hit his daily sugar goal, which was above what the average Australian adult consumes and what’s recommended.
 In fact, it’s likely that he occasionally exceeded 40 teaspoons a day.
 After just three weeks, Damon is already feeling the force of his sugar-loaded diet, feeling lethargic, moody and just plain terrible most of the time.
 He also developed the beginnings of fatty liver disease, as diagnosed by his doctor.
 At the end of the 60 days, Damon increased the size of his waist by 10cm and was mentally unstable thanks to fluctuating blood sugar and energy levels.
+Although his dental hygiene wasn’t really shown during the documentary, since it concentrated on his overall health, one would imagine that he would have to follow the advice of someone similar to this Dentist in Modesto to ensure that his oral health was fine.
 With all the negative health changes seen in Damon, That Sugar Film definitely leaves you feeling like you need to ditch the sugar permanently.
 But, does a study of one really prove that sugar is the new evil?

 Absolutely not says accredited practising dietitian Kara Landau a.k.a. the Travelling Dietitian!
 “Sugar appears to be getting a bad wrap at the moment as it provides empty kilojoules.
 There are also claims that it promotes inflammation in the body, which leads to weight gain and ill-health.”
 With Damon’s weight gain, one would think that these claims hold up, but according to Kara what we need to consider is the glycemic index of a food (how our blood sugar levels respond after we eat foods containing carbohydrates).